 How are visitors interacting with the duplicated pages?

-You can also determine how big of an issue duplicated content is presenting, and if you truly have a duplicate content problem, by reviewing performance.
-As an example, you might find duplicated pages where one copy of the page is performing incredibly well—lots of traffic, high conversion rates, high engagements rates—and the other version of the page performing terribly.
-In those instances, there isn’t much of a problem and you can easily remove the low performing page to alleviate any future problems.
+You can also determine how big of an issue duplicated content is presenting, and if you truly have a duplicate content problem, by reviewing performance on those potentially duplicated pages.
+As an example, you might find duplicated pages where one copy of the page is performing incredibly well—lots of traffic, high conversion rates, high engagement rates—and the other versions of the page performing terribly.
+In those instances, there isn’t much of a problem and you can easily remove the low-performing pages (or redirect those to the high-performing page) to alleviate any future problems.

 Of course, as you review performance, you might find that the duplicated pages are basically performing the same way with similar traffic levels, similar rankings, similar engagement rates, and similar conversion rates.
 That suggests visitors probably don’t realize there are multiple pages on your website.
 I’d still argue this is a problem, though, but it isn’t a problem costing you anything yet.
 Better to address the duplication before visitors or search robots catch on—or before you go to update the page and forget to update one of the duplicated versions, creating outdated or conflicting information in the process.

 What you also want to check for in these cases is how many people move between these pages—you can do this with a segment to see how many people visit both versions of the duplicated page.
 If there are a lot of people visiting both versions of the duplicated page, then that suggests a problem.
 How big a problem it is depends on what the conversion and engagement rates are for people who visit both versions of the duplicated page.
 In some cases, I’ve seen the conversion rate drop off by more than half when visitors encounter duplicated content—and that would indicate visitors are confused by the duplication and that a substantial problem exists.